wondersoft-walter/MixedStew/README.md

 # MixedStew
-It is full of challenge to work out it.
+It is full of challenge to work it out.